AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_android.md

 ### Subscribe to the presence status of one or more users

-By default, you do not subscribe to any user.
+By default, you do not subscribe to any users.
 To subscribe to the presence statuses of the specified users, you can call `subscribePresences`.

 Once the subscription succeeds, the `onSuccess` callback is triggered, notifying you about the current statuses of the specified users synchronously.
 Whenever the specified users update their presence statuses, the `onPresenceUpdated` callback is triggered, notifying you about the updated statuses asynchronously.